Gex-devs/val_overlay/README.md

 # val_overlay_2

- - The Overwolf App for https://github.com/Gex-devs/Valo_Companion_Mobile drived from the sample App
+ - The Overwolf App for https://github.com/Gex-devs/Valo_Companion_Mobile (Not Standalone Version) drived from the sample App